re-noroi/kernel_sm8250/Documentation/core-api/xarray.rst

 save substantial quantities of memory; for example tying 512 entries together will save over 4kB.

-You can create a multi-index entry by using :c:func:`XA_STATE_ORDER` or :c:func:`xas_set_order` followed by a call to :c:func:`xas_store`.
+You can create a multi-index entry by using XA_STATE_ORDER() or xas_set_order() followed by a call to xas_store().
-Calling :c:func:`xas_load` with a multi-index xa_state will walk the xa_state to the right location in the tree, but the return value is not meaningful, potentially being an internal entry or ``NULL`` even when there is an entry stored within the range.
-Calling :c:func:`xas_find_conflict` will return the first entry within the range or ``NULL`` if there are no entries in the range.
-The :c:func:`xas_for_each_conflict` iterator will iterate over every entry which overlaps the specified range.
+Calling xas_load() with a multi-index xa_state will walk the xa_state to the right location in the tree, but the return value is not meaningful, potentially being an internal entry or ``NULL`` even when there is an entry stored within the range.
+Calling xas_find_conflict() will return the first entry within the range or ``NULL`` if there are no entries in the range.
+The xas_for_each_conflict() iterator will iterate over every entry which overlaps the specified range.

-If :c:func:`xas_load` encounters a multi-index entry, the xa_index in the xa_state will not be changed.
-When iterating over an XArray or calling :c:func:`xas_find`, if the initial index is in the middle of a multi-index entry, it will not be altered.
+If xas_load() encounters a multi-index entry, the xa_index in the xa_state will not be changed.
+When iterating over an XArray or calling xas_find(), if the initial index is in the middle of a multi-index entry, it will not be altered.
 Subsequent calls or iterations will move the index to the first index in the range.
 Each entry will only be returned once, no matter how many indices it occupies.

-Using :c:func:`xas_next` or :c:func:`xas_prev` with a multi-index xa_state
-is not supported.
+Using xas_next() or xas_prev() with a multi-index xa_state is not supported.
 Using either of these functions on a multi-index entry will reveal sibling entries; these should be skipped over by the caller.

 Storing ``NULL`` into any index of a multi-index entry will set the entry at every index to ``NULL`` and dissolve the tie.
-Splitting a multi-index entry into entries occupying smaller ranges is not yet supported.
+A multi-index entry can be split into entries occupying smaller ranges by calling xas_split_alloc() without the xa_lock held, followed by taking the lock and calling xas_split().

 Functions and structures
 ========================